Last updated on

 1. German Economy and Employment

-Germany is the largest European economy and the fourth largest economy in the world, accounting for 4.4% of the global GDP.
+Germany is the largest European economy and the fourth largest economy in the world, accounting for 4.3% of the global GDP.
 The growth of the Germany’s technology-driven economy largely depends on exports as Germany is the world’s third biggest exporter, having the largest nominal trade surplus in the world.
-The total German labour force is about 45.5 million while the unemployment rate is extremely low at 2.8%.
+The total German labour force is about 46.1 million while the unemployment rate is quite low at 6.1% (November 2024).
 There is virtually no unemployment in large German cities.
 The only regions affected by some unemployment are the rural areas, mainly in the north-east.
-Hence, it is not surprising that Germany is also one of the world’s largest importers of foreign workforce as 3.5 million foreigners already work in Germany.
+Hence, it is not surprising that Germany is also one of the world’s largest importers of foreign workforce as 5.3 million foreigners already work in Germany.

 There appears to be just one major weakness in the German economy and that is the German demographics.
 It is estimated that by 2030, one third of the German population will be over the age of 67, that is, in retirement age.
 To keep the German economy afloat, an estimated net inflow of 400,000 foreign workers a year will be needed.
-To achieve this goal, Germany has further simplified its immigration rules in 2020 and again in 2022 so that skilled foreign workers can help fill the gaps in the German labor market.
+To achieve this goal, Germany has simplified its immigration rules in 2020 and in 2022 while the most recent changes of its Skilled Immigration Act came into effect between November 2023 and June 2024 so that skilled foreign workers from third countries can in larger numbers help fill the gaps in the German labor market.

 2. German Job Market for Foreigners

-The German job market currently has nearly two million job vacancies (as of December 2022 according to the EUROSTAT).
+The German job market currently has nearly 1.3 million job vacancies (as of September 2024 according to the EUROSTAT).
 This alone presents tremendous work opportunities for foreigners.
 Yet, due to the large size, stable growth and undergoing structural changes in the German economy, hundreds of thousands of new jobs are created each year.
 The German labour market lacks skilled professionals in several important areas and German government and employers are welcoming foreigners to fill this gap.
 Moreover, Germany is known for its aging population.
-It is estimated that between 2022 and 2036, 12.9 million economically active persons will reach the retirement age, which is more than 28% of the current German workforce.
+It is estimated that within a 15-year period of 2022 to 2036, 12.9 million economically active persons should reach the retirement age, which is more than 28% of the current German workforce.
 This will create further opportunities for foreigners wishing to live and work in Germany.

 2.1.
 Working Conditions in Germany

 German Labour Code (which is actually a set of employment laws) provides a high level of protection to all employees.
 With a five-day working week, the maximum working hours are defined at 48 hours per week while most employees work 38.5 hours a week.
 All employees are entitled to a minimum of 20 days of holiday per year.
 However, most employers offer their employees 25-30 days of holiday.
 In addition, there are nine bank holidays in Germany that are celebrated in all federal states alongside regional holidays celebrated in certain federal states.
 Hence, the national average is 11 bank holidays a year.
-The minimum wage in Germany is 12 Euros per hour (as of October 1st, 2022), that is 2,080 Euros per month for 40-hour work week.
+The minimum wage in Germany is 12.41 Euros per hour (in effect throughout 2024), that is 2,150 Euros per month for 40-hour work week (it is set to increase to 12.82 Euros per hour on January 1st, 2025).

 2.2.
 Personal Income Tax

 Germany has a relatively complicated taxation system.
 The personal income tax rate starts at zero and rises progressively to a maximum of 45% for high-income individuals (earning more than 277,825 Euros a year).
-In addition, there is a 5.5% solidarity surcharge (individuals who earn between 74K and 110K Euros annually pay less while those earning below 74K Euros annually are excluded altogether) and an 8-9% church tax for registered church members that are levied as a percentage of income tax.
+In addition, there is a 5.5% solidarity surcharge for those who earn more than 120K Euros annually (individuals who earn between 80K and 120K Euros annually pay proportionately less while those earning below 80K Euros annually are excluded altogether) and an 8-9% church tax for registered church members that are levied as a percentage of income tax.
 Social security contributions (amounting to ca 20% of income until a certain ceiling is reached) are deducted from personal income before calculating income tax.
 Generous tax allowances are provided to families with children (read this article for more information on personal income tax calculation).

 3. Job Vacancies in the German Economy